sw-tracker/flexget/plexhometheater/readme.md

 #Dual Monitor on Ubuntu

+Disclaimer: I got this instructions from the link below.
+I copied them so I'd remember what I did.
+A big thanks to 'Bits and Pieces' for providing a solution to this issue: http://www.jedrivisser.com/2014/04/plex-dual-monitor-on-ubuntu.html

 I had a lot of problems with the Plex client on Ubuntu and my dual monitor setup.

 If you run plex in fullscreen mode it detects the screens incorrectly (because of TwinView and xrandr).